dezeroku/smoke-detector/README.md

 # Smoke detector

-Simple smoke detector that will beep in a pattern until a button is pressed (which will snooze it for 5 minutes).
+Simple smoke detector that will beep in a pattern until a button is pressed (which will snooze it for 5 minutes) or timeout occurs.

 The main usage idea is to detect cigarette smoke and alert the user to close the window manually when it happens.